killuaDev/irishGuide/Muskerry Intro Sound Changes.md

 + p -> bp: *poll* -> *a **b**poll*
 + t -> dt: *téad* -> *a **d**téad*

-The pronunciation of the various eclipsed forms are explained in [[Muskerry Intro to Pronunciation|Pronunciation]].
+The pronunciation of the various eclipsed forms are explained in [Intro to Reading Words](Muskerry Intro to Reading Irish Words.md).
 Some sounds are not eclipsed, notably the sounds made by:
 + h, l, m, n, r, s
 + The consonants found only in borrowed words: j, v, x, z